-Pacific Petroleum has, as part of this first modern slavery statement reporting period, undertaken to educate itself and its decision makers about modern slavery, and to develop a plan for assessing risk now and into the future and building and developing the framework for addressing risks.
+Matthews Petroleum has, as part of this first modern slavery statement reporting period, undertaken to educate itself and its decision makers about modern slavery, and to develop a plan for assessing risk now and into the future and building and developing the framework for addressing risks.

-During the first reporting period Pacific Petroleum has:
+During the first reporting period Matthews Petroleum has;

 - Educated itself.
-This included researching the nature of modern slavery, understanding government guidance, engaging with the industry Association on industry context and specific industry risk points. - Undertaken an initial risk assessment of internal operations and developed a plan for ongoing assessment, reporting, response and review. - Undertaken an initial risk assessment of supply chains and developed a plan for ongoing assessment, reporting response and review.
+This included researching the nature of modern slavery, understanding government guidance, engaging with the industry Association on industry context and specific industry risk points. - Undertaken an initial risk assessment of internal operations and developed a plan for ongoing assessment, reporting, response and review.
+Undertaken an initial risk assessment of supply chains and developed a plan for ongoing assessment, reporting response and review.
+Updated policies to reflect modern slavery considerations.

-- Updated policies to reflect modern slavery considerations. - Added modern slavery considerations to major supply contracts.
+Added modern slavery considerations to major supply contracts.

-Pacific Petroleum has developed a plan to increase the effectiveness of its modern slavery approach for both internal operations and supply chain, this plan includes:
+Matthews Petroleum has developed a plan to increase the effectiveness of its modern slavery approach for both internal operations and supply chain, this plan includes;

-Internal Operations:

-- expanding internal communications on the risks of modern slavery, - expanding training on the risks of modern slavery to other leaders in the operation, - communication of modern slavery statement to all staff, - communication of internal confidential reporting mechanisms already in place and their availability for reporting modern slavery concerns, - continuing with annual external employment and safety compliance auditing, - annual internal risk questionnaire and the addition of modern slavery considerations to safety and compliance meetings, and - quarterly executive review of risks in operations and review of internal confidential reporting mechanisms.
+- Internal operations: - expanding internal communications on the risks of modern slavery, - expanding training on the risks of modern slavery to other leaders in the operation, - communication of modern slavery statement to all staff, - communication of internal confidential reporting mechanisms already in place and their availability for reporting modern slavery concerns, - annual external employment and safety compliance auditing of internal and commission agent sites, - annual internal risk questionnaire and the addition of modern slavery considerations to safety and compliance meetings, and - quarterly executive review of risks in operations and review of internal confidential reporting mechanisms. - Supply Chain: - expanding the risk assessment to include supplier questionnaires to identify product origin and product origin risk factors, - specifying modern slavery considerations in major supply contracts, - reviewing the Modern Slavery Statements of major suppliers (once published), and - engaging with the industry association to addressing any specifically identified areas of concern in the broader supply chain.